sustainable-computing-io/susql-operator/README.md

 ### Prerequisites

-Kepler is assumed to be installed in the cluster. `go`, `helm`, and `kubectl` are used to for deployment.
+Kepler is assumed to be installed in the cluster. `helm` and `kubectl` are also required to deploy.

 ### Installation